AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

     end Stacks;

-The postcondition of ``Push`` is now proved, as it only concerns execution paths leading to normal termination.
-But GNATprove issues a message warning that exception ``Is_Full_E`` may be raised at runtime.
+The postcondition of ``Push`` is now proved because GNATprove only considers execution paths leading to normal termination.
+But it issues a message warning that exception ``Is_Full_E`` may be raised at runtime.

 Example #5
 ~~~~~~~~~~

-Let's add a precondition to ``Push`` stating that the stack should not be full.
+Let's add a precondition to ``Push`` stating that the stack shouldn't be
+full.

 .. code:: ada spark-report-all